robertostling/efselab/README.md

  * Tokenization (using a Python tokenizer by Filip Salomonsson)
  * POS tagging (using `efselab` with a SUC model)
+ * Conversion to Universal PoS tags (using `efselab` trained on Universal Dependencies data)
  * Lemmatization (using the lexicon-based lemmatizer in `lemmatize.pyx`)
  * Dependency prasing (using MaltParser by Joakim Nivre et al.)